insarlab/MintPy/docs/installation.md

 Install Xcode with command line tools, if you have not already done so.

-1. Install XCode from App store
+1. Install Xcode from App store
 2. Install command line tools from within XCode and agree to the terms of license.

 ```tcsh